rsofista/spring-boot-interview/README.md

 * [Licence](#license)

 ## General info
 This project is a simple crud of clients and their respective cities.
-It aims to show the maintener's proficience with the Spring Boot Java Framwork.
+It aims to show the maintener's proficience with the Spring Boot Java Framework.

 ## Technologies
 Project is created with:
 * Java: 11
 * Spring boot: 2.3.4.RELEASE
-* Maven
+* Maven: 3.6.3

 ## Setup and run
 To run this project, install it locally using maven: